Kaptensanders/smhi-waterflow-card/README.md

 1. Make sure you have [HACS](https://hacs.xyz/) installed
 2. Go to HACS → Frontend
 3. Click the "+ Explore & Download Repositories" button
-4. Search for "Waterflow Card"
+4. Search for "SMHI Waterflow Card"
 5. Click Download
 6. Restart Home Assistant

 ### Manual Installation

-1. Download the `waterflow-card.js` file from the [latest release](https://github.com/Kaptensanders/smhi-waterflow-card/releases/latest)
+1. Download the latest release from the [GitHub repository](https://github.com/Kaptensanders/smhi-waterflow-card/releases/latest)
-2. Upload it to your Home Assistant instance using the file editor or via SFTP
+2. Upload the `smhi-waterflow-card.js` file to your Home Assistant instance using the file editor or via SFTP
 3. Place the file in your `config/www` directory
-4. Add a reference to the card in your `ui-lovelace.yaml` or through the UI:
+4. Add a reference to the card in your Lovelace resources:

 ```yaml
 resources: